briankoser/sfc-listeners-guide/episodes/0211-simon-pegg-joins-monty-python-and-other-news.md

   <q class="ben">Well yeah, but that's the point, is that there isn't.</q>
   <q class="matt">Well, we don't know that, we haven't seen the movie.</q>
   <q class="ben">Sure we know that, because that's what the modus operandi is.</q>
-  <q class="matt">We don't know for a fact cuz we haven't seen {% workTitle "The Amazing Spider-Man 2" %}.</q>
+  <q class="matt">We don't know for a fact cuz we haven't seen {% work "The Amazing Spider-Man 2" %}.</q>
-  <q class="ben">Well, I'm not going to know it for a fact then, cuz I'm not going to see {% workTitle "The Amazing Spider-Man 2" %}.</q>
+  <q class="ben">Well, I'm not going to know it for a fact then, cuz I'm not going to see {% work "The Amazing Spider-Man 2" %}.</q>
 </div>

 Paul Walker died